 - 2 tbs chopped pickled jalapeno

-- 3 cups of vegetable stock (chicken or beef is fine if you are not vegetarian)
+- 3 cups vegetable stock chicken or beef is fine if you are not vegetarian

 - Place dutch oven or stockpot over med-high heat, add oil, once hot add the onion, Poblano and garlic, saute 5 minutes, then add the zucchini and yellow squash and saute another 5 minutes.